 attack on Ft.
 Wagner on the beach, the ocean is to their left.
 This would mean that they were headed south instead of north.
 Fort Wagner was actually attacked from the south, therefore, the Atlantic Ocean should be on the right, not the left.

 In the film, Shaw asks who will carry the colors if they should fall during the assault on Fort Wagner.
-In reality, it was General Strong who asked this question, and Robert Gould Shaw was the one who volunteered.
+In reality, it was General Strong who asked this question, and nm0789946 was the one who volunteered.